 The provisioning of Wi-Fi profiles is done with an online sign-up (OSU) server and is automated over the network in HS2.0 release 2 devices.
 However, in release 1 devices, the provisioning is done by OSU via out-of-band methods such as scanning a QR code, link-based via email or SMS or APP based.
 Currently all OS families—iOS, macOS, Android, Windows support HS2.0 release 1, and all the above scenarios are technically possible.

-In HS2.0 enabled networks, the device becomes intelligent enough to automatically scan unknown APs, query the service providers supported and start authenticating when it finds a match.
-When a device starts authentication, the access point relays to the respective service provider’s authentication server, then provides an internet connection.
-And, all this happens without any intervention required from the end-users!
+In HotSpot2.0-enabled networks, the device becomes intelligent enough to automatically scan unknown APs, query the service providers supported and start authenticating when it finds a match.
+When a device starts authentication, the access point relays to the service provider’s authentication server and provides an internet connection.
+And all this happens without any intervention required from the end-users!

-In our above example of the hotel chain owning multiple brands, if the Wi-Fi network is Hotspot 2.0 enabled, end-users would need to sign-up for the first time to install the Wi-Fi profile that identifies the Wi-Fi networks to which they have access to (not specific to any hotel SSID).
+In our above example of the hotel chain owning multiple brands, if the Wi-Fi network is Passpoint enabled, end-users would need to sign-up for the first time to install the Wi-Fi profile that identifies the Wi-Fi networks to which they have access to (not specific to any hotel SSID).
 Now, whichever property the end-user subsequently visits, the phone will automatically identify the network and connect.
-Thus, enabling uniform authentication across many venues and providing a frictionless experience to the end-users.
+Thus, enabling uniform authentication across many venues provides a frictionless experience to the end-users.

 For enterprises, it also opens the door for partnerships with other enterprises and even service providers for seamless Wi-Fi roaming (and mobile data offloading) across their Wi-Fi networks to provide a frictionless “Always-on Wi-Fi experience” to their guests. e.g. if a hotel enters into partnerships with T-Mobile and AT&T to support Wi-Fi roaming for their subscribers, the network can advertise roaming capabilities for all these service providers and would allow their subscribers to connect to the Wi-Fi using their SIM credentials without any manual intervention required from them.
-The hotel would in-turn would get additional connected users to target for proximity marketing and can even earn roaming revenues for their unused bandwidth.
-Addition of any new roaming partner is easy and can be done with minimal changes required.
+In turn, the hotel would get additional connected users to target for proximity marketing and can even earn roaming revenues for their unused bandwidth.
+Adding any new roaming partner is easy and can be done with minimal changes.

-We at HSC can help you successfully mitigate the challenges in current WiFi experience with our indigenous Next Generation Hotspot (NGH) solution, which is a cloud-based solution that complements the access points, conforms to the Hotspot 2.0 specifications and can help businesses achieve their goal of providing frictionless experience to the end-users.
+We at HSC can help you successfully mitigate the challenges in the current Wi-Fi experience with our indigenous Next Generation Hotspot (NGH) solution, which is a cloud-based solution that complements the access points, conforms to the Hotspot 2.0 specifications and can help businesses achieve their goal of providing frictionless experience to the end-users.
 It also opens new monetization opportunities for businesses.
-To know more reach out to us using the “Contact us” link below.
+To know more, connect with us.